JU-2094/GAE_Datastore/README.md

-# GAE_Datastore
+# GAE_demo
-Google App Engine with Firestore in datastore mode
+Demo of Google App Engine with Firestore on datastore mode